spruceid/spruceid.dev/docs/primer.md

 business models, many of them illegal and based on exfiltration and interception of personal data.
-The legal spheres of so-called "ad-tech" and data brokerages and the illegal spheres of espionage, identity theft, and industrialized computer fraud share many characteristics: ** they are both growing every year, they are largely impervious to regulation, and they are deeply demoralizing and disempowering to the average end-user.**
+The legal spheres of so-called "ad-tech" and data brokerages and the illegal spheres of espionage, identity theft, and industrialized computer fraud share many characteristics.

+> Both legal and illegal industries devoted to non-consentual data sharing are
+> growing every year.
+Both are largely impervious to regulation, and both are
+> deeply **demoralizing and disempowering to the average end-user**.

 ## How Decentralization Helps